bestinslot-xyz/brc20-programmable-module/README.md

 }
 ```

-Whenever an indexer encounters a deploy inscription, it should inform the programmable module via the `brc20_addTxToBlock` JSON-RPC method, leaving `to` parameter empty, this will allow the EVM to deploy a new smart contract.
+Whenever an indexer encounters a deploy inscription, it should inform the programmable module via the `brc20_deploy` JSON-RPC method, this will allow the EVM to deploy a new smart contract.

 Once an inscription is deployed as a smart contract, then methods can be called via call inscriptions with the following structure: